 What will you submit and how do we judge?

-Participants will submit a short video (max 10 minutes) presenting the work and demonstrating their physical reservoir system in action, and an extended abstract (max 2 pages – LaTeX template will be provided).
-Participants will also submit a preliminary abstract about their approach, where we will provide feedback.
+For the final submission, participants will submit a short video (max 10 minutes) presenting the work and demonstrating their physical reservoir system in action, and an extended abstract (max 2 pages – LaTeX template will be provided).

 Submissions will be evaluated by our expert panel (Benjamin Schrauwen, Herbert Jaeger, Susan Stepney).
 Creativity will be the main focus of the evaluation criteria.